glouwa/d3-hypertree/readme.md

 ## Options Cheat Sheet

 This example shows a component instantiation using all configuration options.
+It uses TypeScript annotations to show parameter types.

-For detailed descriptions and a complete list of features see
+For detailed descriptions and a complete list of features see [API Reference](https://github.com/glouwa/d3-hypertree/blob/master/docs/readme.md).
-[API Reference](https://github.com/glouwa/d3-hypertree/blob/master/docs/readme.md).

 ```typescript